google/flax/docs/guides/flax_basics.md

 The result is what we expect: bias and kernel parameters of the correct size.
 Under the hood:

-*   The dummy input data `x` is used to trigger shape inference: we only declared the number of features we wanted in the output of the model, not the size of the input.
+*   The dummy input variable `x` is used to trigger shape inference: we only declared the number of features we wanted in the output of the model, not the size of the input.
 Flax finds out by itself the correct size of the kernel.
 *   The random PRNG key is used to trigger the initialization functions (those have default values provided by the module here).
 * Initialization functions are called to generate the initial set of parameters that the model will use.
 Those are functions that take as arguments `(PRNG Key, shape, dtype)` and return an Array of shape `shape`.
-* The init function returns the initialized set of parameters (you can also get the output of the forward pass on the dummy input with the same syntax but using the `init_with_output` method instead of `init`.
+* The init function returns the initialized set of parameters (you can also get the output of the evaluation on the dummy input with the same syntax but using the `init_with_output` method instead of `init`.

 +++ {"id": "3yL9mKk7naJn"}

 We see in the output that parameters are stored in a `FrozenDict` instance which helps deal with the functional nature of JAX by preventing any mutation of the underlying dict and making the user aware of it.
-Read more about it in the [Flax docs](https://flax.readthedocs.io/en/latest/api_reference/flax.core.frozen_dict.html#flax.core.frozen_dict.FrozenDict).
+Read more about it in the Flax docs.
 As a consequence, the following doesn't work:

 ```{code-cell}
 ---